UstadMobile/UstadMobile/test-end-to-end/README.md

     resume when WiFi is resumed.
 (Android only).

 1.8 H5P and video content can be automatically compressed using high, medium, and low quality presets.

+1.9 Admin can delete content from library.
+Deleting content will remove the files associated with the content from the server.
+Client devices will recognize any files that are associated with deleted content as eligible for eviction from the cache.

 ### 2: Course creation, enrolment, attendance, progress